Household Economic Strengthening

 • Assess impact and report successes.

-Mavambo Orphan Care with support from Old Mutual Zimbabwe, trained 83 Area Facilitators and Field Agents from Harare, Goromonzi and Chitungwiza in Financial Literacy training.
-The training is based on Old Mutual’s On the Money model, a financial education initiative created to teach all Africans how to best manage their finances.
+MOC, with support from Old Mutual Zimbabwe, trained 83 area facilitators and field agents in financial literacy in Harare and Mashonaland East provinces.
+The Old Mutual’s On the Money model focuses on financial education initiative created to teach all Africans how to best manage their finances.
 The programme is based on the behaviours of Africa’s Big Five animals.
 The unique characteristics of the Lion, Leopard, Elephant, Rhino and Buffalo, as found in nature, have been distilled to teach participants how to manage their personal and family finances.

 • Lion